earth-mover/forecast-datacube-demo/README.md

   1. `lib.py`: Core data structures and utilities.
 The most important data structure is `ForecastModel`.
 This is the base class that allows specialization to a specific model.
   1. `gfs.py` : Contains `GFS`, a subclass of `ForecastModel`, specialized for GFS output.
   1. `hrrr.py` : Contains `HRRR`, a subclass of `ForecastModel`, specialized for HRRR output.
-  1. `index.py` : A *prototype* [Xarray custom index](https://docs.xarray.dev/en/latest/internals/how-to-create-custom-index.html) that allows indexing the data cube like Forecast Model Run Collection (FMRC) aggregations.
-This is a bit incomplete at the moment.

 ## Sharp edges